ufcg-lsd/klue/README.md

-# Welcome to the automatic Calico and Karpenter installation into a cluster EKS
+# Welcome to the automatic Calico and Karpenter installation into an cluster EKS

 ## How to Create a Cluster Automatically
 ### Install Dependencies
-To create your cluster with the Calico and Karpenter configured, you need to install some dependencies in your machine.
+To create your cluster with the Calico and Karpenter configured, you need to install some dependencies on your machine.

 1. Install the EKSCTL following this [tutorial](https://eksctl.io/installation/)
 2. Install the KUBECTL following this [tutorial](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)